 The Company enters into equity derivative contracts including floating-rate equity forwards to partially offset the potential fluctuations of certain future share-based compensation expenses.
 The Company does not hold derivatives for speculative purposes.
-As at January 31, 2019, we had equity derivatives for 273,000 Descartes common shares with a weighted average price of \$20.86.
+As at October 31, 2018, we had equity derivatives for 273,000 Descartes common shares with a weighted average price of \$20.86.

-The following table shows the Company's derivative instruments measured at fair value on a recurring basis as of January 31, 2019:
+The following table shows the Company's derivative instruments measured at fair value on a recurring basis as of October 31, 2018:

-Fair Value of Fair Value of
+Fair Value of Derivatives Fair Value of Derivatives Not Designated As Hedge

-Derivatives Derivatives Not

-Designated as Hedge Designated As Hedge

-Instruments Instruments Fair Value
+Instruments Fair Value

+Derivative assets:

-Derivative assets: Equity contracts 2,794 2,794
+Equity contracts 2,677 2,677

-q, /: : : /: : :

 The fair value of equity contract derivatives is determined utilizing a valuation model based on the quoted market value of our common shares at the balance sheet date (Level 2 fair value inputs).
 The fair value of equity contract derivatives is recorded as other current assets and gains and losses are recorded in general and administrative expenses in the consolidated financial statements.
-For the years ended January 31, 2019, 2018 and 2017, we recognized an expense (recovery) in general and administrative expenses of (\$1.2) million, (\$1.1) million and (\$0.5) million.
+During the three and nine months ended October 31, 2018, we recognized an expense (recovery) in general and administrative expenses of \$0.3 million and (\$1.0) million, respectively, compared to (\$1.1) million and (\$1.6) million, respectively, for both the same periods of fiscal 2018.